 Resource: DTSD:

 The DTS Daemon is the main service daemon running at each site that is responsible for managing transport queues [3].
 For DECam, the mountain cache is the first instance of a DTS Daemon in the data flow.
 The DTSD provides a special ‘ingest’ interface to a queue.
-The ingest interface is the only place where the data are allowed to be modified by the delivery application.
+The ingest interface is the only place where the data are allowed to be modified by the delivery application, in this case, an iSTB application to add keyword information.

 Syntax:

 The DTSD is configured, not called.
 Additional parameters may be added to the control file by the delivery application by creating a file called “<queue>.par” in the current DTS spool directory.
 The format of this file is “<key> = <val>“ pairs, one per line.
 The special parameter “deliveryName” may be used to specify the name of the file that is delivered to downstream sites.
+The first mechanism allows the delivery application to append information (e.g. results of processing, logging info, etc) that might be useful to a downstream site.
+The second mechanism allows a file to be delivered/identified in the application with a new name.
+Parameters passed to delivery applications allow any information in the control file to be accessed.

 Semantics:

-Once the source file has been transported and verified (file size and md5sum checked) files are copied directly to the DTS queue spool directory.
-A pre-configured delivery application is executed and upon successful completion, the transport control parameters are recalculated before queue processing resumes.
+Transport of the data from the DTSQ goes directly to the DTS queue spool directory on the DTSD machine, transport is only considered successful once the file size and MD5 sum have been verified.
+A pre-configured delivery application is executed and upon successful completion, the transport control parameters (i.e. file size and checksums) are recalculated (only in the special case of an ingest queue such as the mountain cache, thereafter the file is never modified) before queue processing resumes.

 Error Handling:

-TBD
+The ‘ingest script’ shall return one of three status codes:

+A value of zero (0) means the script executed with no errors

+A value of one (1) means some processing error occurred but transport can continue.
+E2E will supply both the ingest and downstream delivery applications and can decide whether in this case additional parameters should be added to the control file for use at a downstream site.

+A value of two (2) means a severe processing error occurred and DTS should abandon further transport of the file.

 Requirements: